Get alerts of updates about «Coronavirus vaccine»

 The vaccines have a very good effect against a COVID-19 disease course that is so serious that hospital treatment is needed.
 This means that in those cases where people have COVID-19 despite vaccination, the vaccine can contribute to a milder disease course.
 This also seems to apply to the omicron variant.
 However, vaccination does not provide as good protection against infection with the omicron variant.
 The protection is poorer and shorter in duration than against the delta variant.

 We are closely monitoring the duration of protection in different groups.
 Adults over 45 years and those with underlying conditions are recommended to have a booster dose because protection diminishes over time, see above.

 Although vaccinated people have a much lower risk than unvaccinated people of getting COVID-19, vaccinated people could also be infected and transmit infection further.
 Therefore, it is important that vaccinated people follow the current infection control advice, stay at home and test themselves if they develop symptoms that resemble COVID-19.

 The risk that vaccinated people get COVID-19 diseases is small, but can happen.
 Therefore, it is important to continue to follow the current infection control advice and to be tested if symptoms arise, even if vaccinated.

-Although some data suggest a lower vaccine effect against mild disease for some of the virus variants, it is important to remember that the vaccine may still have a good effect against severe disease.
+Although recent data suggest a lower vaccine effect against mild disease for some of the virus variants, vaccination may still give good protection against a severe disease course.

-If a virus variant comes where the current vaccines do not work, then we can vaccinate again to improve the degree of protection.
+If we get virus variants where the vaccines do not work, then the vaccines can be adapted to improve the degree of protection.

 Vaccination of pregnant and breastfeeding women